Smiling for the camera energizes me, lightens my stress load, is a lot of fun, and helps me Gain The Red Edge!

 is the story that will most consistently come true.

 I was finally learning to listen with my heart to some of the good things others were saying to me.
-And I was learning to believe what they were saying.
+I was learning to believe what they were saying.
+I was making myself a better promise.

 And I was learning to take action.